 How long will vehicle graphics last?
 I’ve seen wraps that needed replaced after a couple years, and others that looked good after ten years on the road.
 So what’s the difference?
 The best answer to how long will vehicle graphics last is, it depends.
 There are multiple factors involved in determining the lifespan of any vehicle graphic, but in general, a quality installation using superior materials should last five to seven years, occasionally longer.
 Here are some of the things that can shorten or lengthen the life of an adhesive vinyl wrap or decal.
 So, how long will vehicle graphics last?

 There are hundreds of grades of adhesive vinyl material designed for many uses.
 Using the wrong material for the job, such as a short-term vinyl for a long-term application, will cut the life of any vehicle graphic.
-Like most things, you can purchase many levels of quality in adhesive vinyls.
+Like most things, you can purchase many levels of quality in adhesive vinyl.
 Warranties may range from two to seven years.
 Choosing the best material for your application is key.
 Using a cheaper material for short term use is fine, but cutting cost by using a lower grade material that was never intended for extended use creates problems.
 Material is key to knowing how long will vehicle graphics last.

 Proper installation with approved tools is crucial.
 A poor installation will make for a short term graphic.
 Vehicle Graphic Application–The Devils in the Details.

 A local franchise of a national restaurant chain brought their vehicle in for an estimate.
 Areas of the existing wrap were peeling because it hadn’t been installed properly around rivets.
 Potential customers judge your organization by the face it presents, whether it’s your storefront, interior signage, or vehicle graphics.
 A peeling graphic doesn’t present a good image.
 It’s critical to for your vehicle graphics.
 How to Find the Best Vehicle Graphics Installers.
 So, how long will vehicle graphics last might begin with answering were they properly installed?

 Improper care, or the lack thereof, can lead to a damaged finish.
 The most important thing to remember is to keep it clean.
 A dirty vehicle sends a bad message.
 It can also lead to a build up of chemicals that can damage a wrap.
 Following proper maintenance guidelines will extend the life of your vehicle graphics.